Multi-view Graph Condensation via Tensor Decomposition: Experiments

 \textbf{Comparison with baselines.} To begin our analysis, we evaluate the performance of our method against selected baselines across six datasets, using three condensation ratios commonly utilized in the literature.
 We present the average performance across ten runs and the corresponding standard deviation in Table~\ref{tab:results}.
 Notably, our method yields superior performance on the Citeseer, Cora, and Pubmed datasets.
 For example, it achieves a 4.0\%, 3.4\%, and 2.7\% improvement in accuracy across the three condensation ratios applied to Citeseer.
 Moreover, \method exhibits lossless performance in all settings for Citeseer, Pubmed, and Flickr, as well as in the 1.3\% and 2.6\% ratios for Cora.

-Analyzing the results on Flickr, one of the most challenging dataset in our evaluation, we observe that \method performs robustly, securing the second-best results across all condensation ratios and achieving lossless performance.
+Analyzing the results on Flickr, a challenging dataset in our evaluation, we observe that \method performs robustly, securing the second-best results across all condensation ratios and achieving lossless performance.
 Similarly, \method performs competitively on Reddit, consistently ranking among the top-performing methods.
 For instance, at the 0.05\% condensation ratio, it achieves 91.3\% accuracy (the second-best result overall) and maintains comparable performance at higher ratios.
 These findings highlight the effectiveness of our method in transductive and inductive settings, as well as in large datasets (i.e., Flickr and Reddit).

-Although results on Ogbn-arxiv do not surpass the strongest baselines, the method maintains competitive performance and demonstrates robustness across diverse datasets, indicating promising potential for further development. \\
+Although results on Ogbn-arxiv do not surpass the strongest baselines, \method maintains competitive performance and demonstrates robustness across diverse datasets, indicating potential for further development. \\

-\textbf{On the number of graph views.} Next, we present an experiment we conducted to analyze the impact of the number of augmented multi-views used in condensing the original graph.
-In this evaluation, we assessed the performance of our method across graphs with varying numbers of views, ranging from 1 to 5.
-It is important to highlight that the case with one view corresponds to our first attempt, which was discussed earlier in Section~\ref{sec:single_view}.
-The results, illustrated in Figure~\ref{fig:ablation_views}, demonstrate how the number of views influences overall performance.
+\textbf{On the number of graph views.} Next, we present an experiment we conducted to analyze the impact of the number of augmented views used in condensing the original graph.
+In this evaluation, we assessed our method on graphs with varying counts, ranging from 1 to 5.
+It is important to note that the single-view case corresponds to our first attempt, discussed in Section~\ref{sec:single_view}.
+Figure~\ref{fig:ablation_views} shows how the number of views influences overall performance.

-Our results indicate that, except for Cora, using a multi-view augmented graph consistently yields better performance than the single-view one.
+Our results indicate that, except for Cora, using a multi-view augmented graph yields better performance than the single-view one.
 For example, on the Ogbn-arxiv dataset, we observed a 31.5\% performance improvement when using three views instead of just one, highlighting the effectiveness of using augmented views.\\